MalteBoehm/julia_docker-compose_template/README.md

 -----------------------------

 1. Install all requirements (Your Python version \[Default 3.7\] and packages)-> cmd in the same folder where the enviroment.yml is and "conda activate condaDockerEnvironment"
+2. Install all Julia packages in src/init/init_packages.jl by adding "Pkg.add("PackageName")
-2. Run by cmd "julia src/main.jl"
+3. Run by cmd "julia src/main.jl"